What Can I Do To Rebuild My Credit After Bankruptcy?

-After your case is concluded you will be able to apply for a credit card.
+After your case is concluded, you can apply for a credit card.
 You may get a low-limit unsecured or secured credit card.
 In order to obtain a secured credit card, you must pay a deposit to the credit card company.
-This is security for the credit card company against unpaid balances.
+This is security for the company against unpaid balances.
 The credit card company will then issue a credit card with a credit line for anywhere from 50 to 100 percent of the amount of the deposit.

-If you need a vehicle after your bankruptcy case if completed, you will be able to receive a loan, but the interest rate will be high.
+If you need a vehicle after your bankruptcy case is completed, you will be able to receive a loan, but the interest rate will be high.
 By rebuilding your credit slowly, you will see over time that you will be eligible for better interest rates on secured loans.
-It just takes patience and diligence to pay off your low-limit credit card every month.
+It just takes patience and diligence to pay off your low-limit card every month.

 In terms of getting a mortgage or refinancing after a bankruptcy, it is going to depend largely on the current economic and market conditions.
-If you steadily work to rebuild your credit through a low-limit credit card or a reaffirmed vehicle loan, your credit score and your chances for receiving consideration for a mortgage or refinancing will improve as well.
+If you steadily work to rebuild your credit through a low-limit credit card or a reaffirmed vehicle loan, your credit score and your chances of receiving consideration for a mortgage or refinancing will improve as well.

 Now that you know you can rebuild your credit after bankruptcy, don’t hesitate to contact Steidl and Steinberg to find out what we can do to provide you with credit card help, advice on dissolving debt, and filing bankruptcy.